AshburyFRC/AshburyFRC_2015/README.md

 AshburyFRC2015
 ==============

-Code for the 2015 Ashbury FRC robotics team
+This is the code that was used for the Ashbury FRC Team during the 2015 competition.

-Hello Everyone,

-If you are reading this I have successfully created a README.md file.

 ==============

-by J Chow, I$idor and Slava P.

-P.S. and, of course, Keith
+All software has been develloped by Isidor Ehrlich, Jonathan Chow, Viacheslav Petruniak and Kieth Allat